7 Best Aeropress Accessories

 Aeropress is known for producing espresso-style solid coffee drinks.
 It’s similar to a Moka pot but cleaner because it uses paper filters.
 If you purchased the Aeropress because you love this style of coffee, accessories like alternative filter papers or attachments that change the brew method aren’t for you.
 Instead, accessorize your Aeropress with separate accompaniments like a great coffee grinder, an automatic milk frother, or an organizer stand.

 Buying alternative filters is an inexpensive way to impact coffee style significantly.
-A metal filter allows the coffee oils through, yielding a fuller-bodied cup of coffee with intense flavors and a creamier mouthfeel.
+A metal filter allows the coffee oils through, yielding a fuller-bodied cup of coffee with intense flavours and a creamier mouthfeel.
 At the other end of the spectrum, denser paper filters produce a cleaner cup than traditional Aeropress coffee, more like something you would expect from a Chemex.

 There are also brewing attachments that change your coffee more than a filter.
 If you’re an espresso lover, you can make a decent facsimile of espresso with the Fellow Prismo or the JoePresso.
 Fans of slow-drip cold brew will be impressed by the PuckPuck Cold Brew Attachment.